 Dr. McCormick holds the David A. Wood Chair of Tumor Biology and Cancer Research at UCSF.
-Dr. McCormick is the author of over 330 scientific publications and holds 20 issued patents.
+He is the author of over 400 scientific publications and holds more than 20 issued patents.
 Dr. McCormick was Director of the Helen Diller Family Comprehensive Cancer Center from 1997 to 2014.
 He also served as President, 2012-2013, for the American Association for Cancer Research.
-Since 2013, Dr. McCormick has led the National Cancer Institute’s Ras initiative at the Frederick National Lab for Cancer Research, overseeing the national effort to develop therapies against Ras-driven cancers.
+Since 2013, Dr. McCormick has led the National Cancer Institute's Ras Initiative at the Frederick National Laboratories for Cancer Research overseeing the national effort to develop therapies against Ras-driven cancers.
 These cancers include most pancreatic cancers, and many colorectal and lung cancers, and are amongst the most difficult cancers to treat.

 Dr. McCormick is a Fellow of the Royal Society and a member of the National Academy of Sciences.